12.

 IN THE GARDENS OF BURDWAN - SONATA FOR OBOE & PIANO Opus 55 (1994) 20' View Score

-Composed for George Caird, for first performance with accompanist, Malcolm Wilson, at the Birmingham and Midland Institute on 20th October 1995.
+This Sonata for Oboe and Piano was composed for George Caird, for first performance with accompanist, Malcolm Wilson, at the Birmingham and Midland Institute on 20th October 1995.

-The work was composed during the months following the composer's visit to the beautiful gardens of the University of Burdwan in Bengal, India, and represents the composer's emotional response to this part of India.
+The work was written during the months following the composer's visit to the beautiful gardens of the University of Burdwan in Bengal, India, and represents the composer's emotional response to this part of India.

 '... a substantial 4 movement Idyll, its sounds, as in all this approachable composers' output, genuinely imagined.
 Its combination of Indian inspiration and ecclesiastical modality proved magical.'
 BIRMINGHAM POST (21.10.95)